InvaHealth/InvaHealthDDdescriptors/README.md

 # **Mortality_prob_global**

-Global estimate of the probability that a person affected by the biohazard will die (as reported in the study).
+Global estimate of the probability that a person affected by the biohazard / health condition will die (as reported in the study).

 # **Hospitalisation_num**